plemont/plemont.github.io/_posts/2016-05-11-apps-scripts-format-conversion.md

 ## Introduction

-Working on a recent [Apps Scripts project](https://developers.google.com/apps-script/), I had the need to convert images from one whatever format I found them in into BMP format.
+Working on a recent [Apps Scripts project](https://developers.google.com/apps-script/), I had the need to convert images from whatever format I found them in into BMP format.

 Wait... *BMP format*?
 Yes, seriously.
 Well, I didn't *have* to but it actually